Automattic/simplenote-electron/README.md

 ## Running

 1. Clone the repo: `git clone https://github.com/Automattic/simplenote-electron.git`
+2. `cd simplenote-electron`
-2. `npm install`
+3. `npm install`
-3. `npm run dev`
+4. `npm run dev`
-4. The dev server will start on [http://localhost:4000](http://localhost:4000), and the Electron app will launch automatically.
+5. The dev server will start on [http://localhost:4000](http://localhost:4000), and the Electron app will launch automatically.
-5. Sign up for a new account within the app.
+6. Sign up for a new account within the app.
 Use the account for **testing purposes only** as all note data will be periodically cleared out on the server.

 _Note: Simplenote API features such as sharing and publishing will not work with development builds.
 Due to a limitation of `make` installation paths used for build cannot have spaces._